Ropley Horticultural Society

 51. Three stems of miniature Roses

-52. A bowl of Roses for effect; max bowl size 18cm internal dia. (own bowl)
+52. A bowl of mixed flowers; max bowl size 18cm internal dia. (own bowl)

 53. Begonia in a pot, max pot size 23cm internal dia.